7+ Best Streaming Software (For Twitch and YouTube) 2021

 What is the Best Streaming Software?

-Here’s my list for the best streaming software for YouTube and Twitch.
+Here’s my list for the best streaming software for YouTube, Twitch, and more.

 Best For Live Streaming & Recording Console Gameplay ($2.50 per month).